Ice pop: Homemade ice pops

 An alternative to the store-bought ice pops is making them at home using fruit juice, drinks, or any freezable beverage.
 A classic method involves using ice cube trays and toothpicks, although various ice pop freezer molds are also available.

 In the UK, there is an increasing number of people making alcoholic ice lollies at home by putting alcoholic drinks inside the mould.
 Buckfast, Kopparberg and Strongbow Dark Fruit ciders are popular choices used.

 Innovations in ice pop creation

 In 2018, the UK food-focused design firm called Bompas & Parr announced that they had created the world's first 'non-melting' ice pop.
 The ice pop does melt but not as fast as other ice pops.
 This is due to the strands of fruit fibers inside the ice pops which makes them thicker than regular ice pops.
 The thicker the ice pop the slower it melts.
-This design was inspired by the material called pykrete, which was invented by Geoffrey Pyke.
-Thus, this led to innovation in the industry.

 World record ice pop

 On June 22, 2005, Snapple tried to beat the existing Guinness World Records entry of a 1997 Dutch 21 ft ice pop by attempting to erect a 25 ft ice pop in New York City.
 The 17.5 short ton of frozen juice that had been brought from Edison, New Jersey, in a freezer truck melted faster than expected, dashing hopes of a new record.
 Spectators fled to higher ground as firefighters hosed away the melted juice.